james-d12/jamesdurban.com/src/content/project/panda.md

 # What big challenges did I overcome?

 There were a lot of big challenges that propped up during the design and development stages of Panda.

+## Database

+One of these challenges involved the design of the database for storing tabular information such as Cells, Rows and Columns.
+The first and still in use approach that was used was the following database design.